zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-untranslatable-words-and-the-art-of-living-cozily.md

 The limits of my language mean the limits of my world.

 That idea, that the scope of our understanding is defined by what we can and cannot put words to, holds particular fascination to the avid reader - books, after all, should be our window onto the world.
-It's unsettling to imagine societies that lack concepts fundamental to our view of the world, like [right & left](https://www.reddit.com/r/todayilearned/comments/1m6l0b/til_there_are_languages_without_the_terms_left/), or the color blue.
+It's unsettling to imagine societies that lack concepts fundamental to our view of the world, like words for [right & left](https://www.reddit.com/r/todayilearned/comments/1m6l0b/til_there_are_languages_without_the_terms_left/), [yes & no](http://mentalfloss.com/article/49480/8-fun-facts-about-irish-language), or the color blue.

 http://nautil.us/blog/5-languages-that-could-change-the-way-you-see-the-world